Monday, November 29, 2010

 1994 - BULLETS OVER BROADWAY Woody Allen's comedy about creating art

 Woody Allen was really on the ball with this cast.
 Dianne Wiest is the pompous windbag Broadway star who can manipulate the writer of the play with absolutely no problem.
 Jennifer Tilly is the girlfriend of the gangster financing the play with a voice like a cockatoo, it's a cliched part but she brings if off.
-John Cusack is the actor who gets to be the stand in for Woody in this film as the half assed intellectual who may not be as deep as he seems.
+John Cusack is the actor who gets to be the stand in for Woody in this film as the half assed intellectual who isn’t as deep as he thinks he is.

 The film has a lot of other good actors, Jack Warden, Harvey Fierstein, Tracey Ullman and Jim Broadbent, just to name a few.
 Trivia note, the film also has Stacey Nelkin, the actual teenager Woody Allen was involved with (see Manhattan) in the 1970's.